Garlic is a versatile ingredient that boasts loads of health benefits.

 - Flash freeze for 2 hours.

-- Now your garlic puree drops are frozen, they won’t stick together.
-Transfer them all to an airtight container and place that back in the refrigerator.
+- Now that your garlic puree drops are frozen, they won’t stick together.
+Transfer them all to an airtight container and place them back in the refrigerator.

 Freezing Garlic The Wild Card Way: Roasting Garlic